Chapter 9 - Living Under the Hollywood Sign

 Also made a deal with David Todd to become one of our external labels.
 He changed the name of the group from POV to Mass Media.

 Ralph and I plotted our strategies and I went looking for a smaller game to release while the big ones got started.
-Soon after that , a producer showed us this very elaborate puzzle game he called Endorfun.
+Soon after that , a producer showed us this very elaborate puzzle game he called...
+Endorfun.
+Here's the attract mode and some examples of game play.
+The object of the game play was to maneuver a block around the grid and capture scoring blocks that would appear and disappear.
+I found this video on YouTube all those years later.

-It was like a psychedelic Tetris on steroids and the other thing I liked about it was that its original soundtrack was created by a band that made the game.
+It was like a psychedelic Tetris on steroids.
+The other thing I liked about it was that it had an original soundtrack that was created by the band that made the game called OneSong.
 AND they were using positive subliminal messages in the sound track.
-I jumped at it and Lena and I had fun visiting them in Northern California helping them get it ready for release.
+Totally addictive.
+I jumped at it and Lena and I spent a lot of time in Northern California shepherding them towards release.

 I would fly the red eye from LAX to London Heathrow.
 We would take off at sunset in LA and fly all night to London.
 On one of those trips I awakened mid-flight over Greenland.
 The full moon was out and all I could see was snow and ice to the horizon.
 Not a light of human existence anywhere.
 A truly mystical moment.
 I wrote some lines down that came into my mind…